Rubik, the Amazing Cube

-Rubik, the Amazing Cube is a 1983 half-hour Saturday morning animated series based on the puzzle created by Ernő Rubik, produced by Ruby-Spears Enterprises and broadcast as part of The Pac-Man/Rubik, the Amazing Cube Hour block on ABC from September 10 to December 10, 1983 and continued in reruns until September 1, 1984.
+Rubik, the Amazing Cube is a 1983 half-hour American Saturday morning animated series based on the puzzle created by Ernő Rubik, produced by Ruby-Spears Enterprises and broadcast as part of The Pac-Man/Rubik, the Amazing Cube Hour block on ABC from September 10 to December 10, 1983 and continued in reruns until September 1, 1984.
 The Rubik half hour was broadcast in reruns as a standalone series on ABC from May 4 to August 31, 1985.

 The program features a magic Rubik's Cube named Rubik who can fly through the air and has other special powers.
 Rubik can only come alive when he is in a solved state.
-The voice of Rubik, Ron Palillo, told TV Guide in 1983 that for the role, he spoke very slowly and then technicians sped up the tapes and raised the pitch.
+The voice of Rubik, Ron Palillo, told TV Guide in 1983 that for the role, he spoke very slowly and then technicians sped up the tapes and raised the pitch in an Alvin and the Chipmunks–esque manner.
 Palillo said Rubik's giggle was very different from the trademark laugh of Horshack, his character on the TV series Welcome Back, Kotter, and that it was pretty "for an inanimate object".
+It was also one of the first American animated series to feature a mainly Hispanic and Latino American roster of characters, along with voice actors.

 Premise

 Rubik falls out of the stagecoach of an evil magician, who later becomes the main villain of the series.
 Rubik helps Carlos, Lisa, and Reynaldo Rodriguez in foiling the magician’s attempts to recover him.
-Once, Rubik was recovered by a detective who is a relative of the magician, but then decides the children should keep Rubik, fearing that the magician would use him for evil and selfish purposes.

-Outside of the evil magician, episodes usually deal with more normal adversaries, such as when Reynaldo runs afoul of a bully who thwarts his efforts to gain a potential girlfriend, while at the same time the bully makes himself appear decent to the girl.
-Rubik works in secret to expose the bully’s true brutal personality in front of the girl.
+Some episodes also deal with more normal adversaries, such as a bully trying to thwart Reynaldo's efforts to impress a girl.

-For dramatic purposes, Rubik often gets easily fully scrambled (such as by being dropped or grabbed by the family dog, and sometimes scrambles himself) and usually solved quickly by the Rodriguez children, although in stressful circumstances it takes them longer.
-When scrambled, Rubik can only be heard making low-key gibberish and can sometimes be heard saying, "Help."
+For dramatic purposes, Rubik often gets easily fully scrambled, such as by being dropped or grabbed by the family dog.
+The puzzle is usually solved quickly by the Rodriguez children, although in stressful circumstances it takes them longer.
+When scrambled, Rubik can only be heard speaking gibberish and can sometimes be heard saying, "Help."

-In keeping with the Hispanic flavor of the show, the theme song was sung by Puerto Rican boy band Menudo.
-Featured in the song were Johnny Lozada, Ricky Melendez, Charlie Masso, Ray Reyes and Roy Rossello.